AmitXShukla/Mobile-Picture-GPS-Tracking-Attendance-APP/README.md

+## Please give a Star * to this repository if you like this project.
 <h2>Mobile Picture, GPS Tracking Attendance App</h2>
 <h4>A Mobile GPS, Picture Attendance App for storing Employee, Asset Picture Attendance with GPS Locations.</h4>
 <h2>Objective</h2>